-This 44-Square-Foot Kitchen Is Simply Grand
+This 44-Square-Foot Clinton Hill Kitchen is Simply Grand

 Marie Kondo inspires Japanese-style storage in one of Sweeten’s smallest kitchen renovations

 - Homeowners: Architect Brett Masterson posted Sunghee and Joseph’s project on Sweeten